Avanishipsator/Ipsator_Ecommerce/README.md

   - `roles`: Set of roles (Many-to-Many relationship with `Role` entity)
   - `addresses`: List of addresses (Many-to-Many relationship with `Address` entity, mappedBy `users`)
   - `cart`: Cart associated with the user (One-to-One relationship, mapped by `user` in `Cart` class)

+- Represents a user of the system with details like name, contact information, email, and password.
+- Includes a list of roles and addresses in many-to-many relationships.
+- Associated with a cart in a one-to-one relationship.

 ## Address